 Of course you can change these up, but this is the most common combination of ingredients for curry in Japan.
 I often make a big batch of curry and eat it as it is on the first day, then the next time, I level it up with katsu so I can enjoy it even more!

-Although pork is more commonly used, chicken also makes for a delicious katsu.
+Although pork is more commonly used, chicken is also great for making a delicious breaded cutlet we call "katsu".

 In Japan, chicken katsu is usually made with chicken thigh and served as a Japanese style "teishoku" set meal with rice, salad, miso soup and pickles.
 Actually, it's kinda rare to see chicken katsu with curry in Japan.